Monolithic to Cloud Native:

 The Connection Pool Death Spiral

 15 pods x 3 replicas x 10 conns = 450 connections vs 400 limit.
 CMD npm start (shell form) means PID 1 = /bin/sh, swallows SIGTERM.
 Connections leak.
 Health checks fail.
 Restart loop.
-Heroku connections also gone because shared DB.
+Heroku connections exhausted too because both environments shared the same database.
 PgBouncer + exec-form CMD + SIGTERM handler fixed it.

 The OSS stack